 What you did wasn’t that bad.
 A hasty ill-judged remark, an over-indulgence, a minor act of selfishness.
 You want to forget about it but the memory lingers.
 What if somebody else noticed?
 You feel uneasy with yourself.
 Is this the tiny prick of conscience?
 A sense you have done something wrong?
 You want to feel better about yourself but you cannot change what happened.
 You want to find self-respect after doing wrong.

 Weekly screenings of films by Ingmar Bergman in grade-II-listed Swedenborg Hall, ‘one of London’s most atmospheric venues’ (The Guardian).
 Admission is free but capacity is limited.
 These films retains an ability to hold an audience spellbound and explore deep issues.
 13 September: The Seventh Seal (1957) More information 20 September: Wild Strawberries (1957) More information … Continue reading Ingmar Bergman film trilogy

 Now the petals flaunt, the white, crimson, the fire of Scarlet Storm.
 Now waves the Chestnuts blooms, scenting so heavily the air.
 Hawthorn gold, winks and glints and gleems in ebullient glee.
 At dawn birds and badgers wake and, shimmering coldly, the world wakes me.
 From the tented chrysalis I creep, heart fast and spirits … Continue reading Teenage Dawn

-Conventional modern medicine has made great strides, the main progress having been focussed on specially formulated chemical substances and sophisticated surgical techniques with their high-tech electronic aids.
-This has led to some truly amazing advances, but it has also resulted in specialisation and an approach to the whole subject of ‘health and wholeness’ which has been increasingly … Continue reading Why am I not healed?
+Conventional modern medicine has made great strides, the main progress having been focused on specially formulated chemical substances and sophisticated surgical techniques with their high-tech electronic aids.
+This has led to some truly amazing advances, but it has also resulted in specialisation and an approach to the whole subject of ‘health and wholeness’ which has been increasingly concerned … Continue reading Why am I not healed?